Genivia/ugrep/README.md

 <a name="recursion"/>

-### Recursively list matching files with -l, -R, -r, --depth, -g, -O, and -t
+### Recursively list matching files with -l, -R, -r, -S, --depth, -g, -O, and -t

     -L, --files-without-match
             Only the names of files not containing selected lines are written